Skip to main content

 Connection

-Get a list of all attributes for a specific entity in your Dynamics 365 CRM instance
+Lists all attributes for a specific entity in the Dynamics 365 CRM instance.

 InputCommentsDefault